Sony PS-LX310BT Review: The Turntable for People Who Hate Setup

 If you already own something like the AT-LP60x or a Crosley C100BT, you might want to put your upgrade budget into speakers or an amp first.
 You will probably get more bang for your buck there than upgrading to a slightly better turntable.
 Just our two cents.

-For anyone trying to build a full setup and comparing the Sony PS-LX310BT to other options (and I’m sure you are) or trying to decide what speakers pair best with it – that’s exactly why we built the Setup Planner.
+For anyone trying to build a full setup and comparing the Sony PS-LX310BT to other options (and I’m sure you are) or trying to decide what speakers pair best with it – that’s exactly why we built the Setup Builder.

 And if you’ve got any setup questions, feel free to reach out at info@recordbuilds.com or DM us on Instagram.